 Spring Lake is a gorgeous town with some amazing old homes with large porches.
 It has been a major destination on the shore since 1892!
 According to Wikipedia, “during the “Gilded Age” of the late 19th and early 20th centuries, Spring Lake developed into a coastal resort for members of New York City and Philadelphia high society, in similar fashion to the settlements of Newport, Rhode Island and Bar Harbor, Maine.”

 With the closing of On Third Coffee, there are some other coffee options downtown.
-I enjoyed Driftwood A Coastal Coffee House located at 1102 Third Ave.
+I enjoyed Driftwood A Coastal Coffee House located at 1102 3rd Ave.
 Here you can order a number of coffee and tea drinks.

 Another excellent option is Noon Designs Shop + Coffee at Noon.
 This is a lovely shop featuring art, home accessories, gifts, jewelry and fragrances.
 In addition they have a small coffee shop.
-1221 Third Ave.
+1221 3rd Ave.
 They have a second location nearby in Bay Head.

-Third Avenue Chocolate Shoppe at 1118 Third Ave. is a fun spot while downtown.
+Third Avenue Chocolate Shoppe at 1118 3rd Ave. is a fun spot while downtown.
 They have been there for over 25 years.
 They have a great selection of chocolates, candies and ice cream.
 Jean Louise Candies is also a fun spot for candy that opened in 1947.
-1205 Third Ave.
+1205 3rd Ave.
 I also loved finding, Scone Pony Specialty Bake Shoppe, at 305 Washington Ave.
 They have a large selection of cakes, pies, cupcakes and scones.
 I loved the almond cookies and the crumb cake!

 Belle’s Ice Cream is another good spot for an ice cream treat with a colorful decor at 300 Morris Ave.
 I loved the blueberry pie flavor on a hot Sunday afternoon before my theater matinee.
+On my recent visit, loved the Almond Joy with chocolate, almonds and coconut.

 In July 2019, I saw a poster for a production of Hello Dolly by the Spring Lake Theatre Co. founded in 1923.
 I was not aware of the theater before, but decided to attend a Sunday matinee at 2pm.
 It was a really excellent production with first rate costumes, staging and cast.
 Their season runs from July through April and includes six musicals.
 I was so glad I found it.
 All performances are located in the Spring Lake Community House at 300 Madison Ave.
 They also provide a number of theater and dance programs and classes for children during the summer months.
-I can’t wait to go back next year.
+I can’t wait to go back in the future.

-There are also other Historic Inns and The Hewitt Wellington, an historic Victorian condominium hotel, just south of downtown at 200 Monmouth Ave. has rooms for rent from the owners plus the Whispers restaurant.
+There are also other Historic Inns and The Hewitt Wellington, an historic Victorian condominium hotel, just south of downtown at 200 Monmouth Ave. has rooms for rent from the owners plus the Whispers Restaurant.

 After lunch or dinner head to Hoffman’s Ice Cream & Yogurt for some wonderful ice cream.
 I loved the banana on my first visit and the sea salt caramel latte on the second.
 569 Church St., Spring Lake Heights, NJ.